oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   [After it has sent a PUBCOMP, the receiver MUST treat any subsequent PUBLISH packet that contains that Packet Identifier as being a new
     Application Message]{.mark}

-### 4.5.4 QoS -1: Constrained client delivery

-This feature is defined for very simple client implementations which only support a limited subset of features.
-There is no requirement to set up nor tear down a Virtual Connection, no registration nor subscription.
-The sender just sends its PUBLISH packets to its counterpart (whose address is known a-priori) and forgets them.
-It does not care whether the address is correct, whether the counterpart is alive, or whether the packets arrive.
-Only the following parameter values are allowed for a PUBLISH packet with QoS level -1:

--   QoS flag: set to "0b11"

--   Topic Alias Type flag: either "0b01" for pre-defined topic alias, "0b10" for short topic name, "0b11" for full topic names.

--   Topic Alias or Topic Name field: value of the pre-defined topic alias or of the short topic or of the full topic name

--   Data field: the data to be published.

-Whilst no Virtual Connection is mandated for QoS -1 delivery, a constrained client who has previously connected and established a session may wish to
-PUBLISH at QoS -1 during any of the lifecycle states.
-If the GW can determine the origin of a QoS -1 packet, it should not impact/change any existing session except for resetting the keep-alive timer.

-### 4.5.5 OUT OF BAND: Constrained client delivery

-This feature is defined for very simple client implementations which only support a limited subset of features.
-There is no requirement to set up nor tear down a Virtual Connection, no registration nor subscription.
-The sender just sends its PUBLISH packets to its counterpart (whose address is known a-priori) and forgets them.
-It does not care whether the address is correct, whether the counterpart is alive, or whether the packets arrive.
-Only the following parameter values are allowed for a PUBLISH OUT OF BAND packet:

--   Topic Alias Type flag: either "0b01" for pre-defined topic alias, "0b10" for short topic name, "0b11" for full topic names.

--   Topic Alias or Topic Name field: value of the pre-defined topic alias or of the short topic or of the full topic name

--   Data field: the data to be published.

-Whilst no Virtual Connection is mandated for OUT OF BAND delivery, a constrained client who has previously connected and established a session may wish to PUBLISH OUT OF BAND during any of the lifecycle states.
-If the gateway can determine the origin of an OUT OF BAND packet, it should not impact/change any existing session except for resetting the keep-alive timer.

 ## 4.6 Client states